The Thornbury 10k was held on Thursday 12th July 2018. For race results see Full On Sport

 This year Bristol’sNick Rose started the race and presented the prizes.
 Nick has held many records including 10K european record (27m 34s) and the world Half marathon record in 1979 (1h 1m 3s PB).

-There is a corresponding Facebook event here, which is the best place to check for updates and messages about the event.
+There is a corresponding Facebook event here, which is the best place to check for updates, photos and messages about the event.

 Last years results can be found here.

 Local Map for Thornbury Rugby Club HQ, BS35 1LG.